TickerSparkInvestor Intelligence

 4. UUUU — Energy Fuels Inc

 What they do.
-Energy Fuels explores, recovers, recycles, develops, permits, and sells uranium mineral properties in the United States.
-It also operates across uranium, rare earth elements, and heavy mineral sands, producing vanadium pentoxide, rare earth elements, carbonate, ilmenite, rutile, zircon, and monazite.
-That makes it broader than a pure uranium miner, but uranium remains central to the nuclear thesis.
+Energy Fuels explores, recovers, recycles, develops and sells materials associated with uranium properties in the United States.
+It operates through Uranium, rare earth elements and heavy mineral sands segments, producing and selling vanadium pentoxide, rare earth elements, carbonate, ilmenite, rutile, zircon and monazite.
+That multi-segment model gives the company a wider materials footprint than a pure uranium miner, though its financial profile remains tied to the economics of developing and processing these resources.

 3. LEU — Centrus Energy Corp.